 Nemesis journal applies the Creative Commons Attribution (CC BY-SA 4.0) license to works we publish.
 You must be prepared as corresponding author to sign the license agreement on behalf of all the authors, and send the signed license to the Editor in Chief.

 All manuscripts (articles and open-evaluation peer-reviews) must be submitted in the online submission system.
 If you are a new user, click “Register Now” to create an account.
 If you are having trouble accessing an existing account, click “Login Help” or email firstname.lastname@example.org.

-Nemesis is independent from editorial Majors of medical scientific publication.
-Nemesis receives only support from Université catholique de Louvain, and adheres to open science initiative.
-Therefore, Nemesis publish articles for free without any author publication charges.
-There are no additional charges when authors submit further revised versions of the initial article.
-There are no charges on open-evaluation peer-review articles related to articles.
-There are no charges on correspondence with Editor in Chief.
-There are no additional charges based on color, length, figures, or other elements.
+Nemesis journal is independent from editorial Majors of medical scientific publication.
+Nemesis journal receives support from Université catholique de Louvain, and adheres to open science initiative.
+Therefore, Nemesis journal publish articles for free without any author publication charges.
+There are no charges when authors submit further revised versions of the initial article.
+There are no charges on open-evaluation peer-review articles related to primary articles.
+There are no charges on correspondence with Editor-in-Chief.
+There are no charges based on color, length, figures, or other elements.

-Nemesis preserves articles on the journal website, on Université catholique de Louvain repository, and will work with all new technologies to provide safe archiving for authors published articles and open-evaluation peer-reviews.
-The archives of Nemesis are free and open access.
-Permanent preservation of a journal total content is the responsibility of the journal publisher (Université catholique de Louvain) (ICMJE).
-In the event of Nemesis termination the journal publisher (Université catholique de Louvain) will transfer journal files to the Library of Université catholique de Louvain who can make the content available.
+Nemesis journal preserves articles on the journal website, on Université catholique de Louvain repository, and will work with all new technologies to provide safe archiving for authors published articles and open-evaluation peer-reviews.
+The archives of Nemesis journal are free and open access.
+Permanent preservation of a journal total content is the responsibility of the journal publisher (Presses universitaires de Louvain) (ICMJE).
+In the event of Nemesis journal termination the journal publisher (Presses universitaires de Louvain) will transfer journal files to the Library of Université catholique de Louvain who can make the content available.

 Nemesis journal have print-ISSN: 2593-3604 and electronic-ISSN: 2593-3612.